 (C) County conferences

 (1) In order to avoid unnecessary state hearings, the local agency shall provide an opportunity for the individual to discuss and/or resolve disagreements with the local agency's actions or inaction.
-For a medicaid managed care plan, the plan's appeal or grievance process substitutes for the county conference requirement.

 (2) When an individual requests a county conference, the local agency shall convene a conference presided over by the local agency's director or a designee.
 Both the local agency and the individual may bring whomever each reasonably wants to be at the conference.
 The issue to be decided by the presiding person shall be whether the local agency can show, by a preponderance of the evidence, that its action or inaction was in accordance with applicable regulations.
 If not, the presiding person shall retract the notice of adverse action and/or decide the question of the individual's entitlement to benefits, or arrange to make that determination as quickly as possible.
 The outcome of the county conference shall be recorded, in writing, in the case record.